swsknife/matchatapp/DEPLOYMENT_GUIDE.md

 If you encounter connection issues:

 1. Check that your server is running on Render.com
+   - Go to your Render.com dashboard and check the logs
+   - Make sure there are no errors in the server startup
+   - Verify the server is actually running and not in a crashed state

-2. Verify that the URL in `.env.production` matches your Render.com URL
+2. Verify that the URL in `.env.production` matches your Render.com URL exactly
+   - It should be something like `https://match-chat-app-server.onrender.com`
+   - Do NOT include any port number in the URL
+   - Make sure there are no trailing slashes or spaces

+3. Check if you can access the server from a browser
+   - Try visiting `https://your-app-name.onrender.com/ping` in a browser
+   - If you get "pong" back, the server is running correctly
+   - If not, there might be an issue with your Render.com deployment

+4. Check for environment variable issues
+   - Make sure you haven't set a custom PORT variable in Render.com
+   - Let Render.com automatically assign and manage the port

-3. Check the app logs for any connection errors
+5. Check the app logs for any connection errors
+   - Look for network-related errors in your app's logs
+   - Check for any CORS or SSL-related issues

-4. Make sure your device has internet access
+6. Make sure your device has internet access and can reach Render.com
+   - Some networks might block certain domains or have firewall restrictions

 ## Notes